lucasguesserts/mc621-mc821-2023s2/2023-08-04/G/README.md

 # [Dynasty Puzzles](https://codeforces.com/contest/192/problem/C)

-Dynamic Programming solution with a 26x26 table such that, for each `i` and `j, the number stored in `[i][j]` is the maximum size of dynasty found so far starting with letter `i` and ending with letter `j`.
+Dynamic Programming solution with a 26x26 table such that, for each `i` and `j`, the number stored in `[i][j]` is the maximum size of dynasty found so far starting with letter `i` and ending with letter `j`.